Ashutosh Mukherjee: Vice-chancellor and institution builder

 He supported graduated students in their efforts to pursue advanced research.
 Graduates of the university at this time included Satyendra Nath Bose of the Bose–Einstein Statistics fame (after whom fundamental particles bosons are named), Meghnad Saha who developed the Saha ionization equation, and renowned radio physicist Sisir Kuma Mitra who pioneered space research in India.
-All three became Fellows of the Royal Society (FRS). honorary given the Sir title.
+All three became Fellows of the Royal Society (FRS).

 Mukherjee's institution building activities included establishing the University College of Science (Rajabazar Science College) and the University College of Law.
 He also founded Asutosh College in South Kolkata in 1916.
 He laid the foundry stone of Jagadbandhu Institution in 1914 and Santragachi Kedarnath Institution in 1925.

 The French scholar Sylvain Lévi commented :

 Had this Bengal Tiger been born in France, he would have exceeded even Georges Clemenceau, the French Tiger.
 Ashutosh had no peer in the whole of Europe.